weaverba137/hpsspy/doc/configuration.rst

     ``"d1/data/preproc/.*$" : "EXCLUDE"`` would prevent the ``preproc`` directory from being backed up, even if other parts of ``d1/data`` were configured for backup.
+  - The special string ``"AUTOMATED"`` behaves the same way as ``"EXCLUDE"``, but is a human-readable way to denote data sets that are backed up by automation independently of :command:`missing_from_hpss`, as opposed to not being backed up at all.
   - When constructing an archive file, :command:`missing_from_hpss` will obtain the directory it needs to archive from the name of the *archive* file, not the regular expression itself.
 This is because regular